-Tahney owned a successful private practice before moving to Opal in which she treated clients with Anorexia, Bulimia, Binge Eating Disorder, and Eating Disorder Not Otherwise Specified.
-In her practice, Tahney worked successfully and compassionately with both men and women, including the participation of family members, friends, and partners.
-In addition to her individual work, Tahney led support groups and worked with Julie Church, RD, CD, co-leading a community meal support group.
+Tahney owned a successful private practice before moving to Opal where she treated clients with eating disorders as well as co-occurring anxiety, depression, trauma, and relational concerns.
+In addition to her individual work, Tahney led support groups and worked with Julie Church, RD, CD, CEDRD, co-leading a community meal support group.

 Tahney has professional interest and advanced training in: attachment, attuned/ intuitive eating, Health at Every Size, RO DBT, sex therapy/ sex positive, trauma.

 Chrissy Hughes, LMHC, CEDS

 Chrissy is a Licensed Mental Health Counselor in the state of Washington (#LH60818315).
 Chrissy received her Master of Arts in Counseling Psychology from The Seattle School.
 Prior to her work as a Primary Therapist, Chrissy initially joined Opal as a milieu therapist.
 She is also a passionate member of the Sport and Exercise team who loves integrating her background in physical therapy, exercise science, and competitive athletics into her work with athletic-identifying clients.
 Outside of Opal, Chrissy enjoys drinking bubble tea, riding her bike around town, and hanging out in the San Juan Islands.

 Chrissy has professional interest and advanced training in: Attuned/ intuitive eating, Health at Every Size, RO DBT, Sport and Exercise/ Athletes.